sourcygen/electron-angular-quick-start/README.md

 ## Overview

-Depending on your need, putting up [Electron](https://www.electronjs.org/ "Electron") and [Angular](https://angular.io/ "Angular") may require a lot of setup.
-Fortunately, this simple project will help you **go fast** and directly start building desktop apps.
+Depending on your need, putting up [Electron](https://www.electronjs.org/) and [Angular](https://angular.io/) may require a lot of setup.
+Fortunately, this simple project will help you **go fast** and directly start building desktop apps in [Typescript](https://www.typescriptlang.org/) with live reload.

 > Because building a desktop app with Electron and Angular shouldn't be difficult.

 ### Main features :

-- This project is based on last [Angular 12](https://angular.io/ "Angular") version with required dependencies for [Electron 13](https://www.electronjs.org/ "Electron").
+- This project is based on last [Angular 12](https://angular.io/) version with required dependencies for [Electron 13](https://www.electronjs.org/).
 - This project is also written in [Typescript 4](https://www.typescriptlang.org/) and includes test samples ([Jasmine](https://jasmine.github.io/) and [Spectron 15](https://www.electronjs.org/spectron)).
 - The app is runnable `on desktop` (with **live-reload** in `development mode`).
 - The app is also runnable `on browser` but **without Electron features**.